paulgovan/BayesianNetwork/README.md

 ![Parameters](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Parameters.PNG?raw=true)

 ## Inference
 Click Inference in the sidebar to add evidence to the network.
-Select evidence to add using the Evidence box and select a conditional event of interest using the Event box.
+Select evidence to add to the model using the Evidence box and select a conditional event of interest using the Event box.
 The resulting conditional probabilities are automatically displayed in the Event Parameter box.
 For example, the following figure shows the conditional probability of event *B*, given evidence of *c* for node *A*.
 Changing the evidence for node *A* to *a* or *b* similarly changes the conditional probability of event *B*.
 Note that inference is currently not supported for continuous variables.

 ![Inference](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Inference.png?raw=true)